holderbp/nlme_mcmc/README.md

 * `module_<projectname>_evolvemodel.py` --- Contains all dynamical models necessary for generating simulations to be compared to all data sets in the project (comparison occurs within the likelihood function for a particular sub-project + model-hypothesis choice).
 A single evolve-model might produce multiple "y-types" of output that can be compared to multiple different data sets.
 The data module provides the structure for --- and the model-hyp module executes --- evolving the necessary evolve-models for the data sets within a chosen data analysis sub-project.

-## Theoretical background on Bayesian Hierarchical Models
+## Theoretical background, and implementation, of Bayesian Hierarchical Models

 A mixed-effects statistical model (or, in Bayesian language, a Bayesian Hierarchical Model) is applied to datasets where the responses of multiple "individuals" has been measured.
 Instead of assuming that all explanatory parameters for the responses of different individuals are independent, one assumes that some are random variables drawn from a (as yet unknown) distribution over the population of all individuals.